Benjamin Mendy wins most of £11m claim against former club Manchester City

 Ex-Manchester City footballer Benjamin Mendy has won the majority of his £11 million claim for unpaid wages against his former club.

-Mendy, 30, took Man City to a two-day employment tribunal last month in Manchester, claiming the club had wrongly stopped his £500,000 a month salary after he was charged with sex offences and remanded into custody in August 2021.
+The 30-year-old took Man City to a two-day employment tribunal in Manchester last month, claiming the club had wrongly stopped his £500,000-a-month salary after he was charged with sex offences and remanded into custody in August 2021.

-Tribunal Judge Joanne Dunlop on Wednesday ruled Mendy should be entitled to the majority of his £11 million claim for unauthorised deductions from his wages by the club.
+Tribunal Judge Joanne Dunlop ruled on Wednesday that Mendy should be entitled to the majority of his £11 million claim for unauthorised deductions from his wages by the club.

 She ruled Man City were entitled to withhold Mendy’s money when he was remanded in custody due to breaching bail conditions.